 Your risk of heart attack or blood clotting can increase if you don’t manage this.

 The body pumps more oxygen into the bloodstream.

 When you are stressed, you can escape the situation if necessary.

-When you are stressed, you take quick, short breaths rather than breathing normally.
+You take quick, short breaths rather than normal breathing.

 Impacting the Immune System

-Because of the issues listed above, those, that are stressed, have a lower white blood cell count.
+Because of the issues listed above stress can lead to a lower white blood cell count.

 Having a lower white blood cell count makes you more susceptible to disease.